top of page

 Portland is a very cool and hip city, known for having one of the best food scenes in the U.S. I also love the diversity in this town.
 Like other major cities, it faces a homelessness issue and unfortunately has a reputation due to chaotic events that occurred several years ago.
 Initially, we were very concerned about this, but we've heard that the city is gradually getting back on track.
 Funding for the police has been increased, and they have reversed the legislation that legalized hard drug use.
 We’ve witnessed some improvements and believe that the city will thrive again in a few years—amen to that!

-Timing is everything, and we were blessed to find the right house in the right location.
+The timing was impeccable, and we were blessed to find the perfect house in an ideal location.
 We live in the Southwest Hills of Portland, known locally as “The Hills,” surrounded by lush greenery and forests.
-We can Uber to downtown Portland or the Pearl District in just 10 minutes, reach the Japanese Garden in 3 minutes, and get to the Arboretum, Pittock Mansion, or the Oregon Zoo in 5 minutes.
-Uber Eats has become our best friend as we settle into our new home or when we’re too lazy to cook or go out.
+The location is exceptional, with downtown Portland, the Pearl District, Nob Hill, the Japanese Garden, the Arboretum, Pittock Mansion, or the Oregon Zoo all within a 5-mile radius.
+Not to mention that our wine club is just 3 minutes away!
+We frequently use Lyft for a hassle-free date night in downtown.
+Uber Eats has become a valuable resource as we settle into our new home or on nights when cooking is not a viable option.

 Comments